AvaIre/docs/commands.md

 #### Usage

 	!asar <role>
-	-  Adds the mentioned role to the self
+	-  Adds the mentioned role to the self-assignable roles list.

 #### Example